 Links from Russia, while your local audience is in the US

-As the websites linking to you preferably are obviously related to your business, you will understand that a link from a Russian or Dutch website (for that matter) for your local consultancy company site in Kansas City doesn’t look natural at all.
+As the websites linking to you are likely to be related to your business, you’ll understand that a link from a Russian or Dutch website (for that matter) for your local consultancy company site in Kansas City doesn’t look natural at all.

 Of course there are more and more specific indications that a backlink is of low quality.
 Alan Bleiweiss listed some more in his article How To Clean Up Bad Backlinks and Establish Trust With Link Vendors (2013, still valid IMO).

 Now that we have a general idea of the links that you don’t want for your website, let’s get rid of them.
 In general, we have a number of ways of disabling these links so they won’t hurt your Google rankings:

 - This is the easy one: find the contact details of the website owner and ask him to remove the link.
 Don’t demand the other website to take the link down, but ask this politely.
 That usually works better :) However, you will most likely also be faced with webmasters who ask you to pay for link removal or who don’t reply at all.
 In such cases, you should disavow the unwanted links that can’t be removed.

 - Check which low-quality pages on your website are linked by bad backlinks and get rid of the pages (404/410) instead of the links.
 That is probably not what you want, as most pages will have value for your website.
 Besides that, too many 404s send a wrong message to Google as well.
 In addition to getting rid of the page, you should also disavow these bad backlinks.